 - It is very important that when paying monthly rent pay it with a check

-- Cancelled checks is how lenders document rental verification
+Canceled checks are how lenders document rental verification.

 VA And FHA Loans During & After Chapter 13 Bankruptcy